Naidheachd News

 The new Scottish Languages Bill gives the Gaelic and Scots languages official status in Scotland and makes changes to support our Gaelic and Scots languages in Scotland.
 This includes changes in relation to Gaelic and Scots education.

-The Bill was introduced on 29 November 2023 and was passed (Stage 3) on 17th June 2025 and now requires Royal Assent to become a Statutory Act.
+The Bill was introduced on 29 November 2023 and was passed (Stage 3) on 17th June 2025 and became a Statutory Act on 31 July 2025.

 https://www.parliament.scot/bills-and-laws/bills/s6/scottish-languages-bill